How to understand the Croatian culture: Part 2

 Owning their house or apartment is probably the biggest priority in our lives.
 We keep it clean and presentable, both inside and out.
 We enjoy nurturing our own gardens and planting fruits and vegetables.

-Vineyards are also appreciated, especially in Hrvatsko zagorje, Slavonija, Istria, and Dalmacija.
+Vineyards are also appreciated, especially in Hrvatsko Zagorje, Slavonija, Istria, and Dalmacija.
 Within the vineyard, there is often a house called klet or klijet, intended for chilling.
 Croats like to spend time on their land whenever possible.
-Some Croats also possess holiday houses called vikendica, usually on the Adriatic coast or on the islands.
+Some Croats also possess holiday houses called vikendica, usually on the Adriatic coast or the islands.

 Although many of us are obliged to rent, everyone craves their own home.